EddOliver/ProjectNIX/README.md

 ## Grove AI hat prerequisites:

-NOTA: Utilizamos el Grove AI Hat debido a que no contabamos con el shield Grove de raspberry y teniamos este a la mano, sin embargo ahorro tiempo de programacion de la RaspberryPi ya que teniamos experiencia trabajando con este shield.
+NOTE: We used the Grove AI Hat because we did not have the Raspberry Grove shield and we had this one at hand, however I saved programming time for the RaspberryPi since we had experience working with this shield.

 Configure the Arduino Board Manager URL.